UMTS frequency bands for 3G

 CURE 1955-1965/2145-2155 MHz 10 MHz

 After the acquisition of Digitel, PLDT now owns a total of 25 MHz in the 2100 MHz frequency band.
-Globe only has 10 Mhz.
+Globe, on the other hand, owns 10 MHz.

-AMPS cellular service operated in the 800 MHz band (824-849 and 869-894 MHz).
-In 1991, 800 MHz band is used for AMPS.
+AMPS cellular service operates in the 850 MHz band (824-849 and 869-894 MHz).
+In 1991, 850 MHz band is used for AMPS.
 Piltel and Extelcom were the only telcos offering cellular phone services using AMPS standard.

 Carrier Frequency Assignment Bandwidth